Ryo-N7/Ryo-N7.github.io/_posts/2020-05-14-webscrape-soccer-data-with-R.md

 the web page for a certain data view for each team should be exactly the same, as you’d expect it to contain exactly the same type of info just for a different team.
-For this example each “squad view” page for each Premier League team are structured similarly:
+For this example each “squad view” page for each Premier League team on `soccerway.com` are structured similarly:
 “<a href="https://us.soccerway.com/teams/england/" class="uri">https://us.soccerway.com/teams/england/</a>”
 and then the “team name/”, the “team number/” and finally the name of the web page, “squad/”.
 So what we need to do here is to find out the